le717/Blocks/Documentation/Tutorial.md

  BW BW BW BW BW BW F BW  F  F  F  F  F
  F  F  F BW  F  F  F  F  F  F  F  F  F
 ```
-So adding a cube on the left corner affects the most (if not the entire) indentation of the line!
+So adding a cube on the left corner affects most (if not the entire) indentation of a line!

-> **Recap:** You just learned how to add a cube on the left corner, the proper indentation for the cube, and the effects it has on the line!
+> **Recap:** You just learned how to add a cube on the left corner, the proper indentation for the cube, and the effects it has on a line!
 Be proud of
 yourself! :thumbsup:

 [:arrow_up: Back to Top](#building-with-blocks)